-What you need to hike Cerro de la Bufa Guanajuato
+What you need to hike El Cerro de la Bufa Guanajuato

 The route to the summit of La Bufa is pretty easy, it’s only the last uphill section that requires scrambling on rocks.
 As a result, no specialist gear is needed.
 Nevertheless, you want to be prepared for the activity and the climate.

-- Camera & Phone.
 You’ll definitely be taking plenty of photos at the top as the views are incredible.
 Set off with a fully charged phone, offline maps (you can download from Google Maps) for navigating the city, and a good idea of where you’re going.
-Save any important numbers and information offline in case you don’t have internet signal and get into any trouble.

 I loved everything about this walk – the views, the route, the weather, the lack of people around!

 Walking from the centre of Guanajuato means there’s two long uphill sections.
 The first is getting out of the city and the second is the final climb to the top.

 The rest of the route is surprisingly flat.

 And, once you’re at the top, you’ll quickly forget about the long slog up – it will all be worth it!
 You can see for miles over Guanajuato and the surrounding area, no photo will do it justice.